wallet616/wScroll/README.md

 Whole plugin is pretty simple, and unfortunately works only at desktop devices.
 Support for mobile devices will approach soon... probably.

-Works only for vertical scrollbar, horizontal isn't and won't be supported.
+Works only for vertical scrollbar, horizontal is not and will not be supported.

 ###### Usage
 First You have to link library to you webpage by adding in head section patch to `wScroll.css` and `wScroll.js`.